Customs Clearance Problems and How to Avoid Them

 For some products certificates are required: quality certificate, origin certificate, phytosanitary (agricultural) certificate, CE marking (Europe).

 A chemical exporter has lost the Material Safety Data Sheet (MSDS).
-It will not be cleared at customs on the way.
+Customs may hold the shipment until the required documentation is provided.

 Solution: